offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ---

-## Run Offen on your own domain
+## Run Offen Fair Web Analytics on your own domain

-In a real world setup, you will likely want to [make Offen available as a subdomain of your own domain][same-domain].
+In a real world setup, you will likely want to [make Offen Fair Web Analytics available as a subdomain of your own domain][same-domain].

 [same-domain]: /running-offen/installation-requirements/#usage-of-a-subdomain